"You can't wait for inspiration, you have to go after it with a club."

 Minecraft is a Sandbox Independent video game originally created by Swedish programmer Markus "Notch" Persson and later developed and published by the Swedish company Mojang since 2009.
 Since Minecraft is not allowed at school, the playing is theoretical and is done by watching powerpoint slides on how to improve your gaming skills and character on the game.

 The most popular bevy of them all!
 It's an ACLC tradition, although unlike Flicks and Food, there is no food involved.

 The perfect bevy for music lovers!
 Members of this bevy listen to various types of music and discuss their opinions.

 ACLC's Queer-Straight (Gay-Straight) Alliance.
 Learners who want to provide a safe and supportive environment for LGBTQ youth and their straight allies.

 This bevy has plenty of cards!
 Learners learn how to play classics, like Crazy 8 or Go Fish, along with some crazy card games, like Mau Mau.

 This is a youth organization created to support the Red Cross.
 Learners volunteer their time and can get more involved in the Alameda community!

 This is the most hard-working bevy of all.
-With a very small team, members create an ACLC newspaper four times a year, once per season.
+With a small team (eager to welcome more!), bevy members publish an ACLC newspaper four times a year, once per season.
 This bevy showcases learner creativity in the form of articles, stories, poems, drawings, photography, humor and more.
 In addition, members practice editing and layout skills, teamwork, and meeting hard deadlines.
 Check out past Speakeasy issues with the links below:

 An extremely important Bevy, this bevy is responsible for ACLC's technology working in top shape!
 This bevy teaches skills in technology, although coding skills and minimal knowledge in electronics is advised.
 This group of tech experts helps with computers, projectors, sound and lights for ACLC assemblies, meetings and events.